 The best way to transition your cat from old litter to new litter is similar to how you would move them to a new food.
-Mix old and new litter, half and half, for a few weeks.
+Mix old and new litter for a few weeks.
 Eventually, you will be able to ease off the old litter and only give the new, and your cat will know what to do.

 How to Stop Your Cat From Lying in the Litter Box

 Stopping your cat from lying, sitting, sleeping, or playing in their litter box is possible, but the best technique to do so will depend on the reason for the cat’s new activity.
 Change to a new litter slowly, ensure that your kitty isn’t showing any other symptoms of illness, and look for possible causes of stress, depression, and anxiety and remove these.

 Consult a veterinarian if you’re unsure if your cat is sick.
 If the problem is that your cat is playing in the litter, try to find ways to interact and keep them entertained.